abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter04.md

 which is one of the reasons why I’m only introducing loving-kindness on the afternoon of the second day of teaching.

-It’s important to see that loving-kindness has a context of the Refuges, precepts, mindfulness, and attention to the body, as well as faith, confidence, and effort.
+It’s important to see that loving-kindness has a context of the refuges, precepts, mindfulness, and attention to the body, as well as faith, confidence, and effort.
 It is necessary to cultivate and develop all the spiritual faculties.
 A particular skillful and wholesome quality then